- Studying Law at Yale

 The Registrar’s Office is responsible for certifying to your state that you are eligible to sit for the bar.
 Some states require that you have your degree in hand; some want to know that you have completed all requirements necessary to graduate; others want to know that you are within a certain number of credits from meeting your graduation requirements.
 Early in your third year, visit Judith Calvert in the Registrar’s Office to tell her which bar(s) you plan to take and to sign a release allowing her to provide your state with all bar-related information it may require, including transcripts.
 Depending on the state, the Registrar may have additional responsibilities regarding your bar application.
 For example, New York requires applicants to conduct an in-person verification of a handwriting sample.
 Other states require that the application form itself be notarized.
 The Registrar’s Office can assist you with these tasks, but don’t wait until the last minute.

-Bar application costs vary—in New York the application fee is $250; in California it is over $600, plus more for character and fitness investigations.
+Bar application costs vary—in New York the application fee for JDs is $250; in California it is over $650, plus more for character and fitness investigations.
 Some states provide a discount to students who register early.
 Many employers (typically law firms) will reimburse these expenses.
 Inquire with your employer as to what costs it will cover.
+You may also wish to speak with the Financial Aid Office about taking out a Bar Loan to pay for fees associated with preparation and taking the Bar, along with support for your living costs during your post graduate Bar study period.

-Some states require, and others encourage, law students to register with the state during law school.
+Some jurisdictions require, and others encourage, law students to register with the state during law school.
 For example, California requires that applicants complete an Application for Registration before any other forms are submitted.
-A list of states that have a law student registration process is available in Chart 1 of the NCBE Comprehensive Guide.
+Other jurisdictions may provide special discounts for law students who register with them fairly early in their time in law schools.
+If there is a particular state bar to which you believe you are likely to apply upon graduation, you may wish to check on its website as early as sometime in your first year at YLS to understand any special discounts for an especially early registration.
+In addition, a list of states that have a law student registration process is available in Chart 1 of the NCBE Comprehensive Guide to Bar Admission Requirements.

-Most students studying for the bar choose not to go it alone and instead sign up for a bar review course with one of the numerous bar review outfits.
+Most students studying for the bar sign up for a bar review course with one of the numerous bar review outfits.
 One of the more popular companies is BARBRI, but there are many others, including more competitively priced options like Themis.
 Many courses prepare students for both the multistate and state portions of the bar exam and for the MPRE.
 Others focus only on one portion of the test.
 For a list of some of the many bar review options, visit FindLaw’s website.

 These courses are not cheap.
 Fortunately, many employers (typically law firms) will reimburse these expenses.
 Inquire with your employer as to what costs it will cover.
 As mentioned above, judicial clerks should be aware that some judges will not allow clerks to be reimbursed for bar expenses incurred prior to the start of the clerkship.
 Check with your judge about his/her policies.
 For students who will not be reimbursed by an employer, bar loans are available if taken out prior to graduation.
-Speak with Jill Stone in the Financial Aid Office for additional information.
+Speak with the Financial Aid Office for additional information.
+In addition, several bar review courses including BarBri, Kaplan, and Themis (contact Themis Director Sarah Parker for information), offer discounts for students working in public interest after graduation.
+Please note that Yale Law School does not endorse any particular bar review course.
+Students should exercise due diligence and thoroughly research any course prior to signing up.

 In addition to passing the bar exam, your character and fitness must be established as a prerequisite to licensure.
 To assess these qualities, you will be required to provide detailed information about your background.
 If the bar examiners believe that the information you provide reflects poorly on your character or fitness, they will require additional investigation.